-- Develop and/or identify an educational program for periodic training of new coordinators of pastoral care in the parishes.
+- Develop and/or identify an educational program/periodic training for parish staff involved in pastoral care ministry.

-- Plan for periodic diocesan days of reflection for parish ministers and staffs.
+- Plan for one Day of Reflection (November) for parish ministers and staff.

 - Serve as a resource and support for parishes who are responsible for Catholic pastoral care ministry.

 - Provide resources for various pastoral care needs-spiritual directors, counselors, and other essential elements.